Runi-VN/3rdsemester/Week35/27-tuesday/tuesday-exercises.md

 Thanks to the DNS server, which works to figure out the IP address based on the URL address.
 [Details](https://www.cloudflare.com/learning/dns/what-is-dns/)

 -   Explain shortly the purpose of an ip-address and a port-number and why we need both

+The IP address is for the "location" of your device on a network.
+Often you will have a private network, where each device will have a private IP address, and these devices will connect to a gateway host. ("Router")
+The gateway will then connect to the public network, using it's public IP address.

+Port numbers specify the specific service requested from the host.
+Ports are used to share network resources efficiently and simultaneously.

 -   What is your (nearest) DNS server,?